 I was in heaven.

-We visited a massive number of towns in the area but ere are just a few of the highlights:
+We visited so many different towns in the area but here are just a few of the highlights:

 We stayed in Brockenhurst, which is one of the New Forest’s towns where animals roam freely.
 Although they are “wild” in that they roam anywhere they please around these parts, they do actually belong to New Forest Commoners.

 Brockenhurst was brimming with character and charm; donkeys casually crossed streets in front of us, we got stuck behind cows on narrow country lanes, and horses hung out in people’s front yards.
 One of my favourite moments was sitting in the hotel bar in the evening and seeing a group of cows and donkeys casually meandering along the road right outside the window!

 All throughout the Forest there are many nature trails and picnic areas off the side of the road.
 As we drove along, we picked an exit at random and ended up at Anderwood walking trail.
 Dressed more for a casual stroll than a hike, we didn’t venture along the entire track but it was nice to spend an hour or so losing ourselves in nature and breathing in fresh, forest air.

 Burley is a sweet little town known for its home-made cider and its history of witchcraft!
 Not much more to say but I really wanted to include this photo of geese!

 Beaulieu is quite possibly the prettiest village in The New Forest.
 Situated beside a lake, the town is full of chocolate-box charm and the friendliest-looking donkeys around!
 I wanted to pet them all but managed to restrain myself due to the “Do Not Touch the Animals” signs you see all around the Forest.